WebAssembly/tool-conventions/EHScheme.md

 This section defines the unwind library interface, expected to be provided by any Itanium ABI-compliant system.
 This is the interface on which the C++ ABI exception-handling facilities are built.
-This section describes what WebAssembly version of the ABI functions do and additional structures or functions we need to add.
+This section describes what WebAssembly version of the ABI functions do and additional data structures or functions we need to add.
 For the complete Itanium C++ base ABI, refer to the spec [here](https://itanium-cxx-abi.github.io/cxx-abi/abi-eh.html#base-abi).

 #### Data Structures

 ##### Landing Pad Context
 This serves as a communication channel between WebAssembly code and the personality function.
 A global variable `__wasm_lpad_context` is an instance of this data structure.